Applications of the Painlev\'e-Kuratowski convergence: Lipschitz functions with converging Clarke subdifferentials and convergence of sets defined by converging equations: Introduction

 The second problem is the reverse of the first one for distance functions.
 It originates in a question raised in \cite{BDD} by the referee of that paper: does the Painlev\'e-Kuratowski convergence of $X_t$ to $X_0$ imply the convergence of the Clarke subdifferentials of the distance functions $d(\cdot, X_t)$ to the Clarke subdifferential of $d(\cdot, X_0)$? (the local uniform convergence of the functions themselves is equivalent to the Painlev\'e-Kuratowski of the convergence of the corresponding sets).
 In \cite{BDD} only a partial answer was given.
 We prove that Painlev\'e-Kuratowski convergence of closed subsets in $\mathbb{R}^2$ space implies the convergence of their distance functions and of the Clarke subdifferentals of their squared distance functions, but not necessarily the convergence of Clarke subdifferentals of their distance functions.

 The third problem comes directly from singularity theory and asks about the convergence of the sets described by convergent equations.
 As is often the case, one works with a sequence of functions $f_n$ converging locally uniformly to a function $f$ (e.g. when studying deformations of a given function $f$) and would like to control the behaviour of the sets given by the equations $f_n=0$.
 The optimal result one would hope to obtain is the convergence of these sets to the set described by the limiting function $f=0$.
 Observe that this is precisely the kind of question dealt with in the classical Hurwitz Theorem from complex analysis (see \cite{b_TW} for its general version in terms of the convergence of level sets as proposed also in the present article).
 We give an answer to the question in Theorem \ref{poziomice} where the interesting feature is that even though $f$ is assumed to be $C^1$ smooth, the approximating functions $f_n$ are only required to be continuous.
 The theorem deals with scalar functions, since in the real case a finite system of equations can always be replaced by a single one (which, however, is a blow to the differential as we need to take a sum of squares thus making the differential to vanish along the described set).
-Our result should have some repercussions in approximation theory in particular.
-In this context we also give in the appendix a negative solution to a question asked by R. Pierzcha\l a by producing a counter-example.
+The result allows us to study convergence of sets described by equations e.g. algebraic sets.
+It should also have some repercussions in approximation theory in particular.
+In this context we give also in the appendix is the negative solution to a question asked by R. Pierzcha\l a by producing a counter-example.
 Theorem \ref{poziomice} is completed by Theorem \ref{poziomice2} that somehow corresponds to the classical theorem cited above as a motivation for our Lipschitz result Theorem \ref{lip}.
+Eventually, as an immediate application of these theorems we prove two propositions, \ref{53} and \ref{54}, concerning the problem of obtaining a real counterpart for the algebraic Bishop Theorem of Tworzewski and Winiarski from \cite{TW} stating that the Kuratowski limit of pure-dimensional complex analytic sets with bounded degrees is again algebraic (the only known result up to now is the Pasternak's unpublished solution of the problem for one-dimensional algebraic sets of $\mathbb{R}^2$, \cite{P}).